sagarkudu/Kafka_using_Spring_Boot/README.md

 ./zookeeper-server-start.sh ../config/zookeeper.properties
 ```

-- Add the below properties in the server.properties
+- Start the kafka broker.
+Add the below properties in the server.properties

 ```
 listeners=PLAINTEXT://localhost:9092